Iterative algorithms for partitioned neural network approximation to partial differential equations: Iterative algorithms by neural network approximate solutions

-where $\epsilon$ is the approximation error in the Assumption~\ref{assume3} and the constant $C_1$ is the error reduction factor for the iterates $u^{(n)}$ in the Hilbert space. \end{theorem} \begin{proof} We will show the following estimate for $U^{(n+1)}$:
+where $\epsilon$ is the local neural network solution error in Assumption~\ref{assume3} and the constant $C_1$ is the error reduction factor in the one-level additive Schwarz algorithm for the iterates $u^{(n)}$ that are obtained from the same initial $u^{(0)}=U^{(0)}$. \end{theorem} \begin{proof} We will show the following estimate for $U^{(n+1)}$:

 where the constant $C$ is independent of $n$.

 It then suffices to show the estimate in \eqref{error:u-Un}, i.e.,

 with $C=1/(1-C_1)$.
 For the iterate $U^{(n)}$, we define